Last updated on November 14th, 2021

 We’ll give you the answers, but first you may want to know if there’s actually a specific amount of nicotine that will satisfy your nic craving.

 Both smokers and vapers agree; they enjoy the experience because it makes them feel good!
 The smoke or vapor can make you feel either relaxed or stimulated.
 Yes, nicotine works in mysterious ways.
 In any case, a new vaper has to adjust to the transition from smoking to vaping.

-If you’ve been smoking over a pack a day, seasoned vapers recommend you start vaping with one of the higher level nicotine e-juices or pods.
-For the record, the JUUL ecig actually has the highest level amongst vaping products.
-It’s one reason why many new vapers try it.
-Other e-liquids can go pretty high as well..up to 3.6%.
-For the average smoker a 1.8% level should keep you satisfied.
+If you’ve been smoking over a pack a day, seasoned vapers recommend you start vaping with one of the higher level nicotine e-juices or pods, but for the average smoker a 1.8% level should keep you satisfied.

 How you vape will make a difference in your nicotine absorption.
-If you like to vape continuously for long periods, you will naturally get a higher nicotine level in your bloodstream, (unless you vape using a low or zero mg e-liquid).
+If you like to vape continuously for long periods, you will naturally get a higher nicotine level in your bloodstream, (unless you vape using a low or zero nic e-liquid).
 This style of vaping is not unusual for people who work at home, or sit at their computers vaping for hours on end.
-Most vapers will vape as they would smoke a cigarettes..for a few minutes every several hours.
+Most vapers will vape as they would smoke a cigarette – for a few minutes every several hours.